Chinmayanand01/DevRev_UI_Assignment/README.md

    ```
    npm start
    ```
-5) Finally a local host server on the default Browser.
+5) Finally a local host server runs on the default Browser.

-Note: If any vulnerabilities are found while installing the dependencies at step 3 then try fixing it y using below commands:
+Note: If any vulnerabilities are found while installing the dependencies at step 3 then try fixing it by using below commands:

       ```
       npm install react-scripts